Skip to Main Content

 Lab request form for inflammatory markers

-A study published a couple of weeks ago looked at over 3000 patients with known heart disease, and stratified their outcomes according to their high sensitivity C-reactive protein levels (hsCRP), a measure of vascular inflammation.
+A published study looked at over 3000 patients with known heart disease, and stratified their outcomes according to their high sensitivity C-reactive protein levels (hsCRP), a measure of vascular inflammation.

 What made the study especially interesting was that all of these individuals had LDL (bad) cholesterol levels below 70 mg/dL – meaning they were all “at goal” for cholesterol control and on statin drugs.